 1 cup Crimini & Portabella mushroom blend or simply try Morels

 For every 1 cup of sliced mushroom, use ¼ cup cream.

 Sauté mushrooms with a little butter or oil until liquid is absorbed and mushrooms are wilted.
 Add cream to the hot pan and turn down to medium-high.
 Add roasted garlic and reduce the cream by half.
 Pull mix off the heat and add a pinch of grated parmesan cheese and a salt & pepper blend.
 Careful not to over reduce, you want some of that creamy goodness for the cake.

 Ingredients 2 cups of organic Romaine, Kale, or Collards (it just depends on the time of year) – loosely packed

 2 oz water or stock

 Drop the greens on top of clarified butter or oil into a hot pan and immediately start moving them around in the pan.
-Turn off the heat and toss in a pinch of fresh garlic, pepper flakes and 2 oz of water or stock.
-Toss leaves in water or stock and turn heat back on to high.
+Turn off the heat and toss in a pinch of fresh garlic, pepper flakes, and 2 oz of water or stock.
+Toss leaves in water or stock and turn the heat back on to high.
 Work the greens in the pan until wilted, and reduce heat to medium.
 Cook greens until tender and water evaporated.
 Salt and pepper to taste.